-How excess alcohol depresses immune functionAugust 16th, 2011 in Medical research /
+How excess alcohol depresses immune functionAugust 16, 2011 in Medicine & Health / Medical research

 Alcoholism suppresses the immune system, resulting in a high risk of serious, and even life-threatening infections.
 A new study shows that this effect stems largely from alcohols toxicity to immune system cells called dendritic cells.
 These cells play a critical role in immune function, responding to danger signals by searching for unfamiliar antigens within the body that would be coming from invading microbes, and presenting such antigens to T cells, thus activating them to seek and destroy cells containing these antigens.
 The research is published in the July 2011 issue of the journal Clinical and Vaccine Immunology.